The article may contain affiliate links.

 Now rules for my life after minimalism and after being an eco-freak are:

 If you have a choice, choose less, choose more healthy, choose more eco-friendly, choose less packed.
 But always think of yourself as more important than ideals (such as ecology, minimalism, 100% healthy living).

 You won’t change the world.
 I won’t change the world.
 So let’s set our rules, take our experiments, try more conscious lifestyles but then: let’s have fun, joy, let’s feel love, let’s live this life, knowing that nor our life, nor the world are perfect.

-Check also my big list of different minimalist blogs and resources to guide you on the path of the simpler lifestyle.
+- My big list of different minimalist blogs and resources to guide you on the path of the simpler lifestyle

 - Master Your Money Bundle – digital resources to take control over and improve your finances

 - Herbs & Essential Oils Bundle – digital resources to make keeping your family healthy simpler, cheaper and avoid harmful side effects of conventional drugs